tjvantoll/articles/kendo/angular-v-react/article.md

 constructor(private myService: MyService) { }
 ```

-If this all sounds a bit confusing it’s because it kind of is.
+If this all sounds a bit confusing—it’s because it is.

 There’s a [whole science behind dependency injection](https://angular.io/guide/dependency-injection) and why Angular takes this approach, but it’s always felt unnecessary to me.
-The only concrete benefit I’ve ever gotten out of dependency injection is during unit testing, as injected services are easy to mock out for the purposes of tests.
-But JavaScript mocking libraries are pretty powerful nowadays, and that benefit alone doesn’t make it worth all the hassle for me.
+The only concrete benefit I’ve ever gotten out of dependency injection is during unit testing, as injected services are easy to mock out in tests.
+But JavaScript mocking libraries are pretty powerful nowadays, and that benefit doesn’t make the abstraction worth all the hassle for me.

 React has none of any of this structure, and frankly, it’s kind of liberating.
 If I need a new feature in my app I create a new folder and add a new file.
 If I need a service, I create a file that returns a function.
 Simple.